avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/docs/Domemaster3D Readme.txt

--The "DomeRamp" tool creates a screen space ramp texture -The "DomeAFL_FOV" tool creates a standard 2D domeAFL_FOV node + camera -The "DomeAFL_WxH" tool creates a standard 2D domeAFL_WxH node + camera -The "Galaxy" tool runs the Galaxy Creator tool that creates dynamic particle based galaxies.
+-The "DomeRamp" tool creates a screen space ramp texture -The "DomeAFL_FOV" tool creates a standard 2D domeAFL_FOV node + camera -The "DomeAFL_WxH" tool creates a standard 2D domeAFL_WxH node + camera -The "Starglobe" tool creates a mia_material_x_passes based starry background for your fulldome scenes.
+-The "Galaxy" tool runs the Galaxy Creator tool that creates dynamic particle based galaxies.
 -The "Color Material" tool creates a mia_material based mental ray shading network with support for color file textures.
 -The "Color + Bump Material" tool creates a mia_material based mental ray shading network with support for color and bump file textures.